The boat shown is 'Kipling' a Birchwood 20 built circa 1970. This is designated as a narrowbeam boat.

 This classic river and estuary cruiser has been in the family for 26 years.
 It has given them, and many of their friends, a good time on and around the river Great Ouse.

 This Birchwood 25 has the most comfortable seats on the river.
-The cockpit facia and cushions are in matching material.
+(The pic shows one of the two Captain's chairs in the cockpit.)
+The cockpit fascia, side panels and cushions are in matching material.

-I have a supplier for the (30x20cm) triangular burgees in white knitted polyester with the 'Birchwood' logo, as shown here, printed on both sides.
+I have a supplier for a (30x20cm) triangular burgees in white knitted polyester with the 'Birchwood' logo, as shown here, printed on both sides.
 They will be supplied with rope and toggle.

 Price is around £15 each.
 (Less if large quantity is ordered.)

-I do not have enough orders to make this project viable.
+I do not yet have enough orders to make this project viable.
 Is anyone else is interested?

 For your own free copy go to: www.motorboatowner.co.uk